 0

 in 9 36 quran says there are four sacred months.
-In 5 2 Quran refers to the sacred month.
-Which is it ?

 The sacred months are four and they are Rajab, Dhu’l-Qa’dah, Dhu’l-Hijjah and Muharram.
+This is stated explicitly in the Quran and Ahadith:

-ربعة حرم، ثلاث متواليات، ذو القعدة وذو الحجة والمحرم ورجب
+أربعة حرم، ثلاث متواليات، ذو القعدة وذو الحجة والمحرم ورجب

 Four of which are sacred.
 Three of them are in succession; Dhul-Qa'da, Dhul-Hijja and Al-Muharram, and the fourth is Rajab